Computer Science Department

 from Grinnell College in 1985.

-dynamic structure of its environment.
+and its environment.

 Motivation, co-authored with Rachel Lee, Ryan Walker, and James